Robert Maplethorpe

 meet your instructors

-poet, artist, and lifelong student of spirituality, mysticism, and the soma
+poet, artist, and lifelong student of mysticism

 My work is testimony to the unity of the feminine, the sensual and the divine, refuting the interpretation that they are in contradiction with one another.
 I’m devoted to the intimate experiences of the Arab woman and the world around her.
 Through my writing and art, I investigate the religious and cultural wounds that interfere with perception, desire, and pursuits, revealing layers of existence in each body of work.